The Third Industrial Revolution: Can we prevent the next mass extinction of life on Earth?

 In this enlightening presentation, Rifkin presents a new vision of a Smart Third Industrial Revolution that can take Canada and the world into a sustainable ecological civilization and a more equitable global economy over the next several decades.

-Moura Quayle, Director pro tem of the UBC School of Public Policy and Global Affairs, will moderate a question and answer session with the audience.
+Moura Quayle, Director pro tem of the UBC School of Public Policy and Global Affairs, moderated a question and answer session with the audience.

 About the Speaker: